puppetlabs/puppetlabs-concat/README.md

 The `concat::setup` class has also been removed.

-Prior to concat version 2.0.0, if you set the `warn` parameter to a string value of 'true', 'false', 'yes', 'no', 'on', or 'off', the module translated the string to the corresponding boolean value.
+Prior to concat version 2.0.0, if you set the `warn` parameter to a string value of `true`, `false`, 'yes', 'no', 'on', or 'off', the module translated the string to the corresponding boolean value.
 In concat version 2.0.0 and newer, the `warn_header` parameter treats those values the same as other strings and uses them as the content of your header message.
-To avoid that, pass the 'true' and 'false' values as booleans instead of strings.
+To avoid that, pass the `true` and `false` values as booleans instead of strings.

 ## Limitations